-A general Price Current is published every month, con-taining all the advantages of the London markets, and is sent free by post on application.
+OS.
+201. A general Price Current is published every month, con-taining all the advantages of the London markets, and is sent free by post on application.
 SUGARS ARE SUPPLIED AT MARKET PRICES.
-TEAS and COFFEES to the value of 40s. or upwards sent carriage free to any railway station or market town in England England.
+TEAS and COFFEES to the value of 40s. or upwards sent carriage free to any railway station or market town in Englored England.

-HE COMMISSION TEA COMPANY, No. 35, KING WILLIA VI STREET, near LONDON-BRIDGE.
-HE
+THE COMMISSION TEA COMPANY, No. 35, KING WILLIAM STREET, near LONDON-BRIDGE

 BRIDGE.
 Established 1823.
 BANKERS.-The Commercial Bank of London.
 RESIDENT PROPRIETOR.-Mr. John Voce Moore.
 The Company are one of the oldest firms in the City of London, and have for nearly thirty-three years been distin-guished by the excellence, cheapness, and purity of their Teas and Coffees.
-They supply formilies and the supply formilies and the supply formilies and the superstant of the supply formilies and the
+They sumply femilies proved

-Teas and Contess.
+Teas and Confees.
 They supply families properly introduced to them, or who can give them any respectable reference, upon the best trade terms, in parcels of any size exceeding 11b. weight.
-Teas, when desired, are packed in 101b., 141b., and 201b. canisters, without extra charge; and £3 value (including Coffee) forwarded carriage paid.
-Cooffee) forwarded carriage paid.
+Teas, when desired, are packed in 101b., 141b., and 201b. canisters, without extra charge; and £3 value (including

-Good to Strong Congou Tea 2s.
+Coffee) forwarded carriage paid.
+Good to Strong Congou Tea ...
+2s.
 8d. to 3s.
-0d. per Ib .
+0d. per lb.

 Fine to very fine Pekoe Souchong 3s.
+6d. to 3s.
+8d. "

-6d. to 3s.8d., Very Choice Souchong.
-4s.
-0d. " Good Ceylon Coffee ls.
-0d. " Fine Costa Rica 1s.
-2d. " The finest Mocha, old and very choice ls 6d. "
+Very Choice Souchong 4s.
+0d,

+Good Ceylon Coffee ls.
+0d,

+Fine Costa Rica 1s.
+2d

+The finest Mocha, old and very choice 18.6d. "

-The mest Mocha, old and very choice 18.6d. " For the convenience of their customers, the Company supply Sugars and Colonial Produce at a small per centage on import prices.
+The finest Mocha, old and very choice 1s.
+6d. " For the convenience of their customers, the Company supply Sugars and Colonial Produce at a small per centage on import prices.
 Monthly Price Circular free.
 THE COMMISSION TEA COMPANY.
 35, King William-street, near London-bridge.

-SCHWEPPE'S MALVERN SELTZER WATER.-In order to manufacture an Artificial Water, which shall be a successful imitation of the natural Spring, a perfect solution of the Chemical ingredients is essential, and this can alone be effected by the aid of PURE WATER.
-It was the knowledge of this important fact that nduced J.SCHWEPPE and Co to establish their new Manufacture of ARTIFICIAL SELTZER WATER at MALVERN, where they have leased the Spring of the Holy Well, so renowned for its sweetness and purity.
-From the remarkable efficiency of this Water as a solvent of the CHLORIDES and CARBONATES which form the ingredients of the natural Spring at Nassau, J.SCHWEPPE and Co. are enabled to produce a SELTZER WATER possessing all those CHEMICAL and MEDICINAL pro-perties which have rendered the original Spring so cele-brated.
-It is prepared as an Ærated Water, and may be recommended to the public generally, as at all times a most refreshing and delightful beverage.
-J.SCHWEPPE and Co, continue their usual Manufac-ture of SODA, MAGNESIA, and POTASS WATERS, and LEMONADE, at their respective Establishments, LONDON, LIVERPOOL, BRISTOL and DERBY.
+CHWEPPE'S MALVERN SELTZER WATER.-In order to manufacture an Artificial Water, which shall be a successful imitation of the natural Spring, a perfect solution of the Chemical ingredients is Spring, a perfect solution of the Chemical ingredients is essential, and this can alone be effected by the aid of PURE WATER.
+It was the knowledge of this important fact that nduced J. SCHWEPPE and Co to establish their new Manufacture of ARTIFICIAL SELTZER WATER at MALVERN, where they have leased the Spring of the Holy Well, so renowned for its sweetness and purity.
+From the remarkable efficiency of this Water as a solvent of the CHLORIDES and CARBONATES which form the ingredients of the natural Spring at Nassau, J. SCHWEPPE ingredients of the natural Spring at Nassau, J. SCHWEPPE and Co. are enabled to produce a SELTZER WATER possessing all those CHEMICAL and MEDICINAL pro-perties which have rendered the original Spring so cele-brated.
+It is prepared as an Ærated Water, and may be recommended to the public generally, as at all times a most refreshing and delightful beyenge reformended to the public generally, as at all times a most refreshing and delightful beverage.
+J. SCHWEPPE and Co., continue their usual Manufac-ture of SODA, MAGNESIA, and POTASS WATERS, and LEMONADE. at their respective Establishments, LONDON, LIVERPOOL, BRISTOL and DERBY.
 Every Bottle is protected by a Red Label over the Cork, representing their signature.
-DR. DE JONGH'S CHWEPPE'S MALVERN SELTZER